 - A massive, raised, tumor with blood vessels

 Most hemangiomas are on the face and neck.

-Superficial or "strawberry" hemangiomas may not need treatment.
-They often go away their own, the appearance of the skin returns to normal.
-In some cases, a laser may be used to remove the small vessels.
+The majority of small or uncomplicated hemangiomas may not need treatment.
+They often go away on their own and the appearance of the skin returns to normal.
+Sometimes, a laser may be used to remove the small blood vessels.

-Cavernous hemangiomas that involve the eyelid and block vision can be treated with lasers or steroid injections to shrink the mass.
+Cavernous hemangiomas that involve the eyelid and block vision can be treated with lasers or steroid injections to shrink them.
 This allows vision to develop normally.
-Large cavernous hemangiomas or mixed hemangiomas may be treated with steroids either as oral medicines or injections into the hemangioma.
+Large cavernous hemangiomas or mixed hemangiomas may be treated with steroids, taken by mouth or injected into the hemangioma.

-Taking beta-blocker medicines such as propranolol may also help reduce the size of a hemangioma.
+Taking beta-blocker medicines may also help reduce the size of a hemangioma.

 There is no known way to prevent hemangiomas.

 Habif TP.
 Vascular tumors and malformations.
 In: Habif TP, ed.Clinical Dermatology

 Morelli JG.
 Vascular Disorders.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.Nelson Textbook of Pediatrics

 Updated by: Richard J. Moskowitz, MD, dermatologist in private practice, Mineola, NY.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.